-Learn how to use Data Lake Tools for Visual Studio (also called Azure Data Lake and Stream Analytics Tools for Visual Studio) to connect to Hadoop clusters in Azure HDInsight and submit Hive queries.
+Learn how to use Microsoft Azure Data Lake and Stream Analytics Tools for Visual Studio (Data Lake Tools).
+Use the tool to connect to Apache Hadoop clusters in Azure HDInsight and submit Hive queries.

 You can use Data Lake Tools for Visual Studio to access Azure Data Lake Analytics and HDInsight.
 For information about Data Lake Tools, see Develop U-SQL scripts by using Data Lake Tools for Visual Studio.

-Install or update Data Lake Tools for Visual Studio
+Install Data Lake Tools for Visual Studio

-Install Visual Studio
+For Visual Studio 2015:

-- Open Visual Studio.
+Open Visual Studio.